otmanouba1/blood-donor-network/README.md

-# Blood Bank Management System (BBMS)
+# Blood Donor Network

 ## Overview

-The **Blood Bank Management System (BBMS)** is a production-ready web-based platform designed to streamline the management of blood donations, hospital requests, and inventory tracking.
-By replacing manual processes with a structured digital workflow, BBMS enables hospitals and blood banks to access real-time inventory, maintain donor records, and process blood requests efficiently.
+The **Blood Donor Network** is a production-ready web-based platform designed to streamline the management of blood donations, hospital requests, and inventory tracking.
+By replacing manual processes with a structured digital workflow, the system enables hospitals and blood banks to access real-time inventory, maintain donor records, and process blood requests efficiently.

 ## 🚀 Quick Deployment